Raphaël Gesqua: Biography

-Raphaël Gesqua's professional career began in the video games industry, in the early 1990s, under his real name Raphaël Gesqua, after he was previously known in the middle of the 16-bit demoscene, under the Audiomonster pseudonym adopted in 1989.
+Raphaël Gesqua's professional career began in the video games industry in the early 1990s under his real name, after he was previously known in the Amiga demoscene, under the handle Audiomonster, adopted in 1989.

-The composer worked with game designers, such as Paul Cuisset, for whom he arranged the soundtrack of the video game Flashback, for the Amiga, in 1992.
-The game has remained the world's best selling French video game.
+Guesqua worked with Paul Cuisset, for whom he arranged the soundtrack of the video game Flashback, for the Amiga, in 1992.

-He also worked twice with Pierre Adane, creator, among other things, of the Top Spin video games series, and for which he composed the soundtracks of Snow Bros video game, for Amiga, in 1991 (that production was cancelled for at the last minute for legal reasons), and in 1993, for Mr. Nutz, a side-scrolling platformer released for Super NES, Mega Drive/Genesis and Game Boy, which was a great success and went out of stock, just days after its release.
+He also worked twice with Pierre Adane, creator, among other things, of the Top Spin video games series, and for which he composed the soundtracks of Snow Bros video game, for Amiga, in 1991 (that production was cancelled for at the last minute for legal reasons), and in 1993, for Mr. Nutz, a side-scrolling platformer released for Super NES, Mega Drive/Genesis and Game Boy.

-Collaboration with Paul Cuisset also continues immediately, and the composer entirely composed and arranged the music for Shaq-Fu (featuring the famous basketball player Shaquille O'Neal), Fade to Black (direct sequel to Flashback), and Moto Racer, as a sound director of company Delphine Software International.
+Collaboration with Paul Cuisset continued, and Gesqua composed and arranged the music for Shaq-Fu, Fade to Black, and Moto Racer, as a sound director of company Delphine Software International.
 Fade to Black and Moto Racer also got, in addition to their music, their sound effects entirely made by Gesqua.
-Again, Moto Racer has remained best world selling French videogame ever for several years.

 After the Delphine Software period, Gesqua resumed his status as an independent composer, and created the original music, sound effects, and voices for various titles, like Marvel Super Heroes 3D, Code Lyoko, Horse Life, the DodoGo! series, Pop Island, the Cocoto series, and many other titles.

-Pop Island soundtrack (Odenis Studio) earned him a nomination for Milthon 2009 awards, for Best Soundtrack.
+The Pop Island soundtrack (Odenis Studio) earned him a nomination for Milthon 2009 awards, for best soundtrack.

-He also composed the music for Glory Days and Glory Days 2, for which he won two nominations on the IGN site, in 2007, for best soundtrack, facing The Legend of Zelda - Phantom Hourglass, the Nintendo game.
+He also composed the music for Glory Days and Glory Days 2, for which he won two nominations on the IGN site, in 2007, for best soundtrack, facing The Legend of Zelda: Phantom Hourglass.